Ad Fontes Media: FTC investigation

 In June 2025, the U.S. Federal Trade Commission (FTC) issued civil investigative demand (CID) letters to several media rating firms, including Ad Fontes Media, requiring them to disclose details about their operations, finances, methodologies, and industry relationships.
 The investigation is part of broader government scrutiny into media rating firms and their role in evaluating news sources for misinformation, hate speech, and deceptive content.
-Ad Fontes Media CEO Vanessa Otero described the demands as "excessive" and "overzealous", noting that such requests are typically reserved for entities facing litigation.
-Despite concerns about the burden of compliance, Ad Fontes Media has stated that it will cooperate with the FTC's inquiry.
+Ad Fontes Media CEO Vanessa Otero described the demands as "excessive" and "overzealous", stating that such requests are typically reserved for entities facing litigation.
+Despite concerns about the burden of compliance, Ad Fontes Media stated that it would cooperate with the FTC's inquiry.